softtiny/docs.bita/markdowns/help/step_one_code.md

 // - **Configure Download Environment:**
 //     - Set the HTTP client to use the selected SOCKS5 proxy (IP and port).
 //     - Specify the target file’s URL.
-//     - Configure download parameters:
-//         - Support resumable downloads (if the file is large).
-//         - Set up segmented downloads (optional, e.g., split the file into multiple parts for parallel downloading).
-//         - Define a timeout period (e.g., 30 seconds).

 let mut works2:Vec<&Ipres> = vec!();
 for ipres in works.iter() {
     works2.push(ipres)